On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: Detailed Statement of Results

 is a bijection. \end{theorem} The curve $\mathcal{X}(\kappa,t_0)$ in the above theorem has a geometric interpretation, which is described in the following remark. \begin{remark} The curve $\mathcal{X}=\mathcal{X}(\kappa,t_0)$ does not depend on $\kappa_0$ and can be written as the intersection

 Informally, one can think of points on the curve $\mathcal{X}$ in $\mathcal{S}(\kappa,t_0)$ as corresponding to connection matrices $C(z)\in \mathfrak{C}(\kappa,t_0)$ whose determinant is identically zero, i.e. they satisfy properties (1) and (2) of Definition \ref{def:connection_matrix_space}, but property (3) with $c=0$.
 Therefore, these coordinate values do not lie in the image of $\mathcal{P}$.
-In the proof of Theorem \ref{thm:main_moduli}, we obtain an explicit parametrisation of $\mathcal{X}$, see equation \eqref{eq:parametrisationXcurve}. \end{remark} \begin{remark} We conjecture that points on $\mathcal{X}$ are related to inaccessible values on the initial value space of $q\Psix$, or, equivalently, to singular solutions of $q\Psix$ which never take a value in $\mathbb{C}^*\times \mathbb{C}^*$.
-We will not pursue this issue further in this paper. \end{remark} We note that, any point $[\rho]\in \mathcal{S}(\kappa,t_0)$ with more than two coordinates zero or more than two coordinates infinite, necessarily lies on the closed curve $\mathcal{X}$, defined in equation \eqref{eq:subvariety}, and is thus not a point on the surface $\mathcal{S}^*(\kappa,t_0)$.
+In the proof of Theorem \ref{thm:main_moduli}, we obtain an explicit parametrisation of $\mathcal{X}$, see equation \eqref{eq:parametrisationXcurve}. \end{remark} We note that, any point $[\rho]\in \mathcal{S}(\kappa,t_0)$ with more than two coordinates zero or more than two coordinates infinite, necessarily lies on the closed curve $\mathcal{X}$, defined in equation \eqref{eq:subvariety}, and is thus not a point on the surface $\mathcal{S}^*(\kappa,t_0)$.

 However, when one of the non-splitting conditions \eqref{eq:intro_irreducibleparameter} is violated, one of the coefficients of the polynomial $T(\rho)$, in Definition \ref{def:modulispace}, vanishes.
 In that case, there exist points $[\rho]\in \mathcal{S}(\kappa,t_0)$ with precisely two coordinates zero or two coordinates infinite.
 Such points cannot lie on the closed curve $\mathcal{X}$ (as this would imply that $\kappa_0\in q^\mathbb{Z}$), and are in one to one correspondence with reducible monodromy on the monodromy manifold.